Triple Alliance (1596): Results

 Elizabeth tried to renege on the agreements as much as possible.
 She wanted, for example, to only support France in a defensive war against Spain, contrary to the Republic, which had been on the offensive for a number of years.
 She was nonetheless the first who made use of the alliance.
 England's main fleet had been sent to the West Indies, while a new Spanish Armada was being built for an invasion of England.
 In 1588 Spain's first Armada had been narrowly defeated.
 By conquering Calais, Spain had gained a port that could serve as a springboard for a new invasion of England.
 Because of this, Elizabeth asked for support from the Republic to build a fleet that could stop the new Armada.
 Johan van Oldenbarnevelt honored the request and immediately took a number of measures.
 Johan Duvenvoorde, Fleet Admiral of the Dutch Republic, was sent to England to advise on the construction of the English fleet, and patrols in the English Channel and North Sea were tightened.
 In addition, it was forbidden to sell grain to Spain, so that the impact of crop failures in Spain became even greater.

-In 1596 a combined Anglo-Dutch fleet was able to defeat the Spanish fleet and sack Cadiz.
+In 1596 a combined Anglo-Dutch fleet was able to defeat the Spanish fleet and sack Cádiz.
 The following year, however, the Anglo-Dutch fleet lost a battle against the Spanish fleet.

 As late as 1596 the Republic received advantages from the alliance.
 A request to England for sending troops was granted.
 Francis Vere was sent with 2,200 soldiers to the Republic.
 France also sent troops to the Republic, but these could be recalled at any time if deemed necessary by Henry IV.
 This actually happened in 1597, when Albert of Austria made an attempt to relieve the Siege of Amiens, and Henry IV required more troops to continue the siege.
 As a result, Elizabeth also sent 4,200 soldiers to assist Henry against the Spanish there.
 Because of Albert's concentration on France, the Spanish forces guarding the border with the Dutch republic were left on their own, enabling Maurice of Orange to capture several cities in his celebrated campaign of 1597.

 France also received troops sent by England and the Republic, so in the end all three states participating in the alliance benefited from it.
 The Republic sent, as agreed in the treaty, 4,000 troops to France, while England, according to the secret treaty, sent much fewer troops.

 Aside from the military commitments, the alliance had another important meaning for the Republic.
 By the signing of the alliance, France and England became the first states to officially recognise the Dutch Republic as a sovereign state.